Affiliate links on Android Authority may earn us a commission. Learn more.

-Is jailbreaking still a thing?
-What the jailbreak community looks like in 2022
+Is iPhone jailbreaking still a thing?
+What the community looks like in 2023

 Ever since the release of the first iPhone, advanced users have looked for ways to unlock the full potential of Apple’s iOS operating system.
 In 2007, the first iOS jailbreak allowed users to set custom ringtones, install third-party games, and customize the home screen.
 Over the years, however, Apple has taken inspiration from many jailbreak-only features and baked them directly into iOS.
 With that in mind, is jailbreaking an iPhone or iPad still worthwhile?
 Here’s what you need to know.

-Jailbreaking involves using an exploit in a locked-down operating system like iOS to gain root (superuser) access.
-With root or system-level access, you can remove software locks and other restrictions.
-As mentioned above, people have been jailbreaking the iPhone in one way or another for over 15 years now.
+People have been jailbreaking the iPhone in one way or another for over 15 years now.
 Early iOS versions didn’t offer many of the smartphone features we now take for granted, motivating advanced users for a way to bypass Apple’s restrictions.
-Hence, the term “jailbreak”.
+Hence, the term jailbreak.

 Copy and paste functionality, for example, didn’t exist on the first iPhone.
 Similarly, you couldn’t use the device on any cellular carrier — motivating even more users to look for a way to unlock their device.
 Within the first year, developers found and exploited a security hole in the iPhone’s Safari web browser to gain full access to the underlying system.
 From there, it didn’t take long for third-party apps, games, and even an alternate app store to become available.